ecanoc/SelectiveHearing/README.md

 }
 ```

-You can download a .bib file with all the references in the paper [here](./MMSP19_SelectiveHearing.bib)
+You can download a .bib file with all the references in the paper [here](./MMSP19_SelectiveHearing.bib).
+Below you can find more detailed information about the references and resources.